wessenstam/lab-environment/Centrify software/README.md

     - Add a forwarder to the DNS server dc-server use 8.8.8.8 or your local DNS server for "external" DNS resolving
     - Create a reverse *Lookup Zone* for **10.0.0**
+    - Create a host (A) record for mail with the same IP address as the DB-server
+    - Create a Mail Exchange (MX) record for the mail DNS host (A) record with a priority of 10

 <BR/><BR/>